Wondering how to build a marketing funnel?

 Customer Testimonials

-Reviews and testimonials are a great way to show prospects that your product or service can deliver on its promises.
-They also create social proof, which can help persuade undecided customers to convert.
+Reviews and testimonials are powerful marketing tools when learning how to build a marketing funnel.
+They show prospects that your product or service delivers on its promises.
+These are social proof aspects that can help persuade undecided customers to convert.

 When selecting customer testimonials for your MOFU campaigns, look for ones that are: